TCL C7L Review

 1204 nit

-TCL C7L is undoubtedly an extremely bright television.
-In synthetic tests on static patterns, it can achieve peak brightness of around 2800 nits.
-This is a phenomenal result, considering the price range it occupies.
-Unfortunately, tests with real movie scenes are not as spectacular as measurements of white squares.
-Brightness in real HDR footage drops in the C7L model to around 1200 nits.
-This is still a very good result, as this is the value at which the vast majority of contemporary films are mastered.
-However, when small, point-like elements appear on the screen, the brightness of these details drastically drops – even to around 400 nits – which somewhat diminishes the HDR effect.
-The television does this intentionally to maintain a better black level and to avoid a huge light bloom.
-This is somewhat explainable, but it also shows that Mini LED technology is not completely uncompromising in this regard.
-As for the HDR effect itself – alongside brightness, colours are of course key here.
-And these, thanks to the use of new, “super” quantum dots, are simply outstanding and among the best on the market.
-The television can achieve around 90% coverage of the ultra-wide colour gamut BT.2020 and 99% of the DCI-P3 gamut, easily matching the best RGB MINI-LED screens.
-Best of all, the C7L can maintain such high colour saturation regardless of the scene being displayed, which can often be problematic in competing RGB Mini-LED televisions.
+The TCL C7L is without doubt an extremely bright TV.
+In synthetic tests with static patterns it can reach peak brightness of around 2800 nits.
+That's a phenomenal result, given the price bracket it occupies.
+Unfortunately, tests with real film scenes aren't as spectacular as measurements using white squares.
+Brightness in real HDR shots falls in the C7L to around 1200 nits.
+That's still very good, because the vast majority of modern films are mastered to about that level.
+However, when small, pinpoint elements appear on screen, the brightness of those details drops drastically, even to roughly 400 nits, which somewhat weakens the HDR effect.
+The TV does this deliberately to preserve deeper black levels and to avoid a large halo of light.
+That's understandable to an extent, but it also shows that Mini LED technology is not without compromises in this area.
+As for the HDR experience itself, alongside brightness the key factor is of course colour.
+And thanks to the use of new 'super' quantum dots, the colours are simply outstanding and among the best on the market.
+The TV can achieve very wide coverage of the BT.2020 and DCI-P3 colour gamuts, matching the best RGB Mini-LED displays with ease.
+Best of all, the C7L can maintain such high colour saturation regardless of the scene shown, which is often a problem for competing RGB Mini-LED TVs.

 Scene from the movie “Pan” (about 2800 nits)